ConstantRobotics-Ltd/ConfigReader/README.md

 };
 ```

 **ConfigReader** supports all basic types (int, float, double, string, bool, buffers) and list of other classes as well.
-To be readable/writable to json variables should be listed in  **JSON_READABLE** macro.
+To be readable / writable json variables should be listed in **JSON_READABLE** macro.
 Some parameters can be excluded from JSON and user can use them as private fields.
 Example of JSON file according to given class (as you can see **param4** and **mass2** excluded from JSON):

 ```json
 {